Springtails are tiny, harmless insects that can be a nuisance in the home.

 While they do not bite or sting, they can be a nuisance because they can quickly infest your home.

-If you have noticed tiny white insects jumping around your houseplants, chances are you have a springtail infestation.
+You may have a springtail infestation if you have noticed tiny white insects jumping around your houseplants.

 Here is an easy guide on how to get rid of springtails in houseplants and keep your home free of these plant pests.

-Springtails are small, wingless insects that are often found near sources of excess moisture.
+Springtails are small, wingless insects often found near sources of excess moisture.

 While they do not cause much harm to plants, springtails may damage plant roots if they are present in large numbers.